Topics Regular meeting with the German Association of the Research-based Pharmaceutical Industry (vfa)" was held

 Mr. Zimmer of vfa commented that the session was as interesting and informative as the previous one, and expressed his gratitude to those involved in organizing the meeting.

-Mr. Hisashi Nakagaki, Vice-Chairman of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), stated that it is important to continue cooperation and information exchange between the two organizations, as they share the common goal of improving patient access to sustainable healthcare systems.
+Mr. Hisashi Nakagaki, Vice Chairperson of the JPMA International Affairs Committee, stated that it is important to continue to work together and exchange information, as both organizations have the common goal of improving patient access to sustainable healthcare systems.

-( Masato Nagai, Team Leader, Germany Team, Europe Group, Europe and North America Subcommittee, International Committee)
+(Mr. Masato Nagai, Leader, Germany Team, Europe Group, International Affairs Committee, Europe and North America Subcommittee)